nschoch/nschoch.github.io/voices-to-remember.md

 ### That seems like a lot!
 * We often rationalize spending $200-500+ on professional photography sessions.
 This is for a handful of good photos.
 While photos hint at a story, it doesn't come close to hearing the story in the voice of your friend or loved one.
 * Audio is a powerful medium.
 Hearing the pause in one's voice as they reflect on an emotional memory conveys so much more feeling than written word or still images.
+* Spending more time with your interviewee lets you relax and get into the weeds.
+You won't have to gloss over the details that make the stories meaningful.
 * Setting aside the time for an interview allows you to ask the unanswered questions that aren't typical of our day-to-day small talk.
 * Your friends and loved ones often don't share their stories or perspectives without being prompted.
 * You can easily share what you learn in the interview with your descendants and preserve the wisdom.